asapcrafter/asapcrafter/README.md

 ### Hi there, I'm Stephen

+## I'm a Student and Web Developer
-- 🌊 I'm currently a student at UC Santa Barbara
+- 🌊 I currently study at UC Santa Barbara for medicine
 - 🔭 I'm constantly learning new things
-- ☕ Feel free to check out my projects down below
-- 🌱 I'm always looking to collaborate with others
+- 🌱 I'm always looking to collaborate with others so feel free to send me an email
+- ☕ Check out some of my projects down below or at my [website][portfolio]!

 ### Connect with me: